 Postdoctoral Psychology Fellowship

-The Postdoctoral Fellowship at the University Counseling Center (UCC) is designed to provide advanced training to clinical and counseling psychologists who wish to build a career and assume leadership positions within a fast-paced, multidisciplinary university counseling center setting.
+The Postdoctoral Fellowship at the UCC is designed to provide advanced training to clinical and counseling psychologists who wish to build a career and assume leadership positions within a fast-paced, multidisciplinary university counseling center setting.
 The UCC is a large and well-utilized counseling center that provides an array of services to undergraduates and graduate and professional students.
-Services include individual and group counseling, cognitive and psycho-educational testing, biofeedback, outreach, medication management, and crisis care services.
-Under the supervision of a licensed psychologist, postdoctoral fellows assume many of the functions and responsibilities of Center staff and are afforded ongoing opportunities, both formal and informal, for collaboration and consultation with a wide range of mental health providers and campus providers.
-Below you will find a more complete description of the postdoctoral fellowship experience, including our training philosophy, training responsibilities, potential opportunities for concentration on particular populations and presenting problems, practical considerations of the position, and application information.
+Services include individual and group counseling, cognitive and psycho-educational testing, outreach, medication management, and urgent care services.
+Under the supervision of a licensed psychologist, postdoctoral fellows assume many of the functions and responsibilities of UCC staff and are afforded ongoing opportunities, both formal and informal, for collaboration and consultation with a wide range of mental health providers and campus providers.
+Below you will find a more complete description of the postdoctoral fellowship experience, including our training philosophy, training responsibilities, potential opportunities for concentration, practical considerations of the position, and application information.

-The postdoctoral year is one in which the fellow is transitioning from the status of “student-in-training” to that of licensed professional.
+Overview: The postdoctoral year is one in which the fellow is transitioning from the status of “student-in-training” to that of licensed professional.
 The UCC training staff recognizes this important developmental transition and seeks to provide a training experience that both supports and challenges fellows to make meaningful contributions through their direct clinical service, as well as through consultation, weekly staff meetings, and case conference discussions.
-While fellows function within a training capacity, they are viewed and approached as valuable members of the clinical staff.
+While postdoctoral fellows function within a training capacity, they are viewed and approached as valuable members of the clinical staff.
 From this perspective, fellows are seen as being early in their career, but at an advanced level in terms of training.
-Thus, emphasis is placed on assisting fellows in continuing to cultivate their knowledge, skill, and overall professional identity, as well as to meet their hours towards licensure.
+Thus, emphasis is placed on assisting fellows in continuing to cultivate their knowledge, skill, and overall professional identity, while meeting hours towards licensure.
 Trainees are expected to serve as colleagues to the clinical and administrative staff, and also serve as models of professionalism for the practicum students and doctoral interns who train at the UCC.

-The UCC utilizes the biopsychosocial model in conceptualizing and attending to the students we see.
-Our staff considers the interplay between these three areas and the larger cultural context in which they unfold to be of key importance when approaching assessment, diagnosis, and treatment planning.
+Training Philosophy: The UCC utilizes the biopsychosocial model in conceptualizing and attending to clinical work.
+Staff consider the intersection between these three areas and the larger cultural context in which they unfold to be of key importance when approaching assessment, diagnosis, and treatment planning.
 The emphasis placed on diagnosis and treatment planning, combined with the many services located at the UCC requires that staff and trainees fully invest in a team approach to serving our students.
-To this end, the training philosophy of the Center is also grounded in the spirit of thoughtful collaboration and communication.
+To this end, the training philosophy of the UCC is also grounded in the spirit of thoughtful collaboration and communication.

 While the foundation of what we do at the UCC is grounded in a generalist model, postdocs are able to adjust their roles to maximize their interests, strengths, and talents while also assuming the shared responsibilities of being part of a collaborative team.

-Primary responsibilities associated with the postdoctoral fellowship position are as follows:
+Primary Responsibilities: The primary responsibilities associated with the postdoctoral fellowship position are as follows:

 - Individual and group psychotherapy